Chisanan232/AKKA-with-Cassandra/README.md

 Finish all above, of cource could do some basic database operators: INSERT, UPDATE and DELETE. <br>

 * INSERT <br>
-Add data into one specific table.
+Add data into one specific table. <br>

     INSERT INTO <table name> (<columns name>) VALUES (<values which mapping columns>);